-James M Deem regularly visits schools and libraries in the United States and around the world to speak about his experiences researching and writing Bodies from the Ash: Life and Death in Ancient Pompeii.
-His presentation includes many rare images that he discovered in the photographic archive at Pompeii.
+I regularly visits schools and libraries in the United States and around the world to speak about my experiences researching and writing Bodies from the Ash: Life and Death in Ancient Pompeii.
+My presentation includes many rare images that I discovered in the photographic archive at Pompeii.

-When speaking about Pompeii, James M Deem discusses what life was like in Pompeii before the famous eruption of AD 79.
-He describes the eruption of Vesuvius and its effect on the towns of Pompeii and Herculaneum.
-He explains what happened to Pompeii afterwards and why it remained buried for 1700 years.
-He describes how Pompeii was accidentally uncovered and the types of objects and remains that were found there.
-He explains how the rediscovery of Pompeii has enabled scientists and historians to understand better what life was like in ancient Rome times.
+When speaking about Pompeii, I discuss what life was like in Pompeii before the famous eruption of AD 79.
+I describe the eruption of Vesuvius and its effect on the towns of Pompeii and Herculaneum.
+I explain what happened to Pompeii afterwards and why it remained buried for 1700 years.
+I describe how Pompeii was accidentally uncovered and the types of objects and remains that were found there.
+I explain how the rediscovery of Pompeii has enabled scientists and historians to understand better what life was like in ancient Rome times.

-Finally, he describes how the plaster casts were made and why they are so important.
-He also discusses some of the stories archaeologists have told (and imagined)about the casts and why (using critical thinking skills) they should often be discounted.
+Finally, I describe how the plaster casts were made and why they are so important.
+Throughout my presentation, I discuss some of the stories archaeologists have told (and imagined) about the casts and why (using critical thinking skills) they should often be questioned, if not completely discounted.

 To arrange a visit, please contact James M. Deem.